JaimeStill/data-sync-api/notes.md

 ## Todo

-* Build out infrastructure that supports instantiating shorter-lived services inside of a Singleton Sync client with custom-registered event behaviors (i.e. - initialize `AppDbContext` and update records associated with external data affected by a socket event).

 * Build out a web client that holistically demonstrates the power of this infrastructure.

-* Extract all unnecessary infrastructure from `src` and move it to `example/Common` (i.e. - all infrastructure associated with `ApiSync` and `ProcessSync`).
-While these are great examples, they aren't needed as part of the source packages.

 * Build out holistic documentation for the finalized source and example infrastructure.